CalyxOS/calyxos.org/pages/docs/guide/microg/index.md

 The short answer: No.

-The long answer: microG does indeed require something called 'signature spoofing'.
-This is the ability of the ability for one program to impersonate the code signature of another.
-This is needed by microG in order to impersonate Google Play Services (because most apps embed the part of Play Services in the app itself).
-The standard microG patch for Android to support signature spoofing simply allows it in a free-for-all style.
-We have instead severely controlled the scope so that it's only allowed for one signature, for one program, microG.
+The long answer: 'Signature spoofing' allows one program to impersonate the code signature of another program, and it's used by microG to mimic Google Play Services to enable Play Services functionality embedded in most apps.
+While the standard microG patch for Android supports signature spoofing in a loose, free-for-all style, CalyxOS implements it in a very restrictive manner.

 For more technical information, see [[microg-details]].